Myanmar Air Force: Accidents and incidents

 On 24 January 1980, a Burma Air Force FH-227 crashed when an engine failed shortly after take-off, killing all but one of the 44 people on board.
 One person on the ground was injured.

 On 11 June 2014, a MiG-29UB caught fire and crashed on to farmland near Myothit township of Magway at 8:30 a.m. (local time).
 The two pilots safely ejected.

 On 10 February 2016, a Beech 1900 aircraft crashed after taking off from Naypidaw Airport, killing 5 military personnel.

-On 14 June 2016, an Mil Mi-2 helicopter crashed near the Yangon–Mandalay Expressway at being refueled at the Taungngu airbase, killing three military servicemen on board.
+On 14 June 2016, an Mil Mi-2 helicopter crashed near the Yangon–Mandalay Expressway at being refuelled at the Taungngu airbase, killing three military servicemen on board.

 2017 Myanmar Air Force Shaanxi Y-8 crash: On 7 June 2017, a Shaanxi Y-8 was reported missing 30 nmi west to Dawei.
 The aircraft was carrying 122 people.
 There were no survivors.

 On 3 April 2018, an F-7 fighter aircraft of Taungoo Air Base crashed into a farm near KyunKone Village in Taungoo.
-The aircraft was on a training route during the crash while trying to land the ground at around 11:30 am, killing its pilot.
+The aircraft was on a training route during the crash while trying to land on the ground at around 11:30 am, killing its pilot.

 On 16 October 2018, two F-7Ms crashed near Magway, Myanmar, killing both pilots and a civilian on the ground.
 Both aircraft struck a broadcast tower.
 One plummeted into a rice paddy, while the other nose-dived near a Buddhist pagoda in the Magway region of central Myanmar.

 On 3 May 2021, one Mi-35 helicopter was shot down near the town of Moemauk in Kachin province by the Kachin Independence Army in response to the MAF's air raid.
 There was no confirmation from the MAF nor the KIA on which AA system was used by the KIA in the incident.

 On 11 June 2021, a Beechcraft 1900 crashed on its landing approach to Pyin Oo Lwin's airport, killing 12 people including a senior Buddhist monk, the abbot of Zay Kone Monastery in Pyinmana.

 On 16 February 2022, an A-5 ground-attack jet crashed near Ohn Taw village in Sagaing Region.

 On 29 March 2022, an Mi-17 helicopter crashed and injured five people on board near Hakha, Chin State.

 On 11 November 2023, a K-8W trainer aircraft of the Myanmar Air Force crashed in Hpruso Township, Karenni State.
 Local rebels claimed to have shot it down, while the Myanmar Air Force claimed that it was a mechanical failure, and the pilot was later captured.